mk-fg/tinydns-dynamic-dns-updater/README.md

  * Add "send several packets" option to the client.

- * Add server/client option to control address family when resolving hostnames instead of simply throwing error on any ambiguity.

  * Add server/client option to "pick any addr" when resolving hostnames instead of throwing error on any ambiguity.